knative/test-infra/tools/flaky-test-retryer/README.md

 if all retries are expended without a success.

 ## Troubleshooting
-For troubleshooting questions please contact @chaodaiG
+For troubleshooting questions please ping the oncall.
+Current oncall can be found [here](https://knative.github.io/test-infra/)